jahnavikolli/llmSummaryGenerator/README.md

 }
 ```
-- **Stopping the Application**: How to stop the application from running.
+- **Stopping the Application**: Enter ``` ctrl+C ``` to stop the server.

-Feel free to adapt this to your specific needs (e.g., the specific API or server details for your project).

 Project Summary
 Purpose: The API is designed to extract and summarize important information from earnings call transcripts of various companies.
 It aims to provide structured insights, such as key financial highlights, strategic updates, and regulatory information, which can be useful for investors and analysts.

-Technologies Used:
+-Technologies Used:

-Backend Framework: Flask is used to create the API endpoints.
+-Backend Framework: Flask is used to create the API endpoints.
-Large Language Model (LLM): The project uses Gemini 1.5 Flash for natural language processing and summarization.
+-Large Language Model (LLM): The project uses Gemini 1.5 Flash for natural language processing and summarization.
-PDF Handling: The project involves extracting text from PDFs, which contain earnings call details.
+-PDF Handling: The project involves extracting text from PDFs, which contain earnings call details.
-Token Management: Careful chunking of text ensures that the API efficiently handles the LLM’s token limit of 12,000 tokens.
+-Token Management: Careful chunking of text ensures that the API efficiently handles the LLM’s token limit of 12,000 tokens.

 Workflow: